Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Performance Metric Derivations

-where the first term on the right-hand side of \eqref{QoSS} accounts for the ${A - 1}$ non-host APs reporting their estimated CSI to the DPU, while the second term stems from the DPU reporting the CSI from all $A$ APs to the CPU.
+where the first term in the first equality accounts for the reporting overhead incurred by the $(A-1)$ non-host APs when forwarding their estimated CSI to the host AP for all CCNs $m$ in CFN $r$, while the second term corresponds to the overhead incurred by the host AP when forwarding the collected CSI from all $A$ APs to the CPU for all CCNs $m$ in CFN $r$.